RLi43/Baxter_gobang/README.md

 ## Problems

-* Internet delay causes gripping process unstable – it will keep move as the camera photo is not updated
+* Internet delay causes gripping process unstable – it will keep move as the camera photo is not updated - use Ethernet will make sense.